mayabenowitz/Origins/README.md

 ![Twitter](https://img.shields.io/twitter/follow/cosmicfibretion?style=social)

- Is quantum mechanics universal?
-Is the entire universe a unified quantum object?
+ Quantum mechanics universal.
 Everett's work on the foundations of quantum theory, *The Theory of the Universal Wavefunction*, has been described by Max Jammer, a philosopher of science, as "one of the most daring and most ambitious theories ever constructed in the history of science."
-The goal of this research program is to take Everett's principle of quantum universality to heart and make the audacious leap from quantum mechanics in the laboratory frame to the universe as a whole to understand its origins.
+We took Everett's principle of quantum universality to heart and made the audacious leap from quantum mechanics in the laboratory frame to the universe as a whole to understand its origins.
 The dream is bigger still.
-For if we truly understood our cosmic origins---**the separation between science and spirituality would collapse**---and humanity would finally be able to *define* God (or Source).
+When enough of us understand our cosmic origins---**the separation between science and spirituality collapses**---and humanity finally becomes aware of the *definition* of God (or Source).

- Humanity will heal and give birth to the **New Earth**, aka the **Neolithic Future**, home to Homo Luminous and Homo Galacticus.
+ Mother Earth will heal and give birth to the **New Earth**, aka the **Neolithic Future**, home to Homo Luminous and Homo Galacticus, soul citizens of the Great Cosmic Mother Earth.

 ~~Paper 1: [On the Origins of the Universe and the Nature of the Cosmological Singularity](https://github.com/mayabenowitz/Origins/blob/main/manuscript/foundations_of_quantum_universality_Final_v1_0%20(1).pdf)~~